Antisemitism during the Gaza war: Ireland

 Chief Rabbi of Ireland Yoni Wieder has criticized Irish president Michael D. Higgins for "[neglecting] even to acknowledge the scourge of contemporary antisemitism in Ireland, let alone do anything to address it."
 Oliver Sears, the founder of Holocaust Awareness Ireland and the son of a Holocaust survivor, also criticized Higgins' denial of antisemitism in Ireland.

 In November 2024, the Jewish Representative Council of Ireland reported high levels of antisemitism and an anti-Jewish, anti-Israel atmosphere in public schools.
 Examples included characterizing Judaism as a violent religion, in contrast to Islam, which was described as "in favor of peace", portraying Biblical villains in distinctively Jewish clothing, and calling Auschwitz a "prisoner of war camp".
 Irish Education Minister Norma Foley denied that antisemitism was being taught in schools, and refused to meet with JRCI chair Maurice Cohen.

 In April 2025, researchers Motti Inbari and Kirill Bumin found extremely high levels of antisemitism and anti-Israel sentiment in Ireland, with Catholics much more likely than Protestants to hold antisemitic views.

-In June 2025, parents at a primary school in Dublin accused a teacher and a special needs teacher of "blatant anti-Semitism" and "psychologically abusive behaviour."
+In June 2025, parents at a primary school in Dublin accused a teacher and a special education teacher of "blatant anti-Semitism" and "psychologically abusive behaviour."
 The teachers subsequently resigned, claiming they had been "harassed and bullied" by parents due to their support for Palestine.
 Their expressions of solidarity reportedly included wearing keffiyeh scarves and T-shirts, as well as displaying a tattoo.